chanido/blitzcache/README.md

 # blitzcache
-With BlitzCache the cached function is executed only once during the cache period
+BlitzCache is a thread safe cache for dotnet core that ensures the cached function is executed only once during the cache period